Where can I buy the large CowPots?

 Do I need to rip, tear or crush the CowPot before planting in the ground?

 Definitely NO. Growing in CowPots eliminates transplant shock because when it’s time to transplant, no need to rip or tear the pot.
 Porous pot walls allow for continued root growth.
+This is one of the leading benefits of growing in our biodegradable pots.

 How long can I store unused CowPots?